runtools/run/docs/content/introduction/what-is-a-resource.md

 In Run's world, a resource is a JSON (or YAML) document that allows to represent almost anything: documents, configs, tools, APIs, libraries,...
 Embracing the principles of object-oriented programming, a resource is composed of attributes and methods, and can inherit from another resources.

-For example, let's create a resource capable of doing additions.
+For example, let's create a resource that has a talent for mathematics – it can make additions.
 First, create a `@resource.json` file with the following content:

 ```json
 {